oznogon/gattaibushido-public/rules/03_basic_play.md

 ### Face Cards

-Face cards (Jacks, Queens, and Kings) are unique in two ways.
-First, they have a fluctuating value that changes every time you play.
-Whenever a Pilot plays a Face Card (such as in Gambits, or when Pushing in Throwdowns), it is considered to have the numerical value of **the Phantom Card** (keeping its own suit).

-Additionally, Face cards have unique alternate functions in Throwdowns that can greatly change the flow of action during those conflicts.
+Face cards have unique alternate functions in Throwdowns that can greatly change the flow of action during those conflicts.
 Each Face can be discarded as a "Side Action" for the effect below.

 **Jacks:** Jacks play dirty and skip ahead in lines.
 When discarded as a Side action, the next player in the flow order is skipped.
 This _can_ further extend the buildup of an Assist Chain!